Table of Contents

 - Severe pain in the chest or abdomen

 These were the common acidity symptoms, and they may also vary based on the diet followed by an individual.
 This condition can be easily cured by taking certain medicines to reduce the excessive production of acid within the stomach.
-Other natural cure and precautions include following a healthy eating pattern including protein-rich foods and avoiding carbonated beverages, and certain spicy and oily foods.
+Other natural cures and precautions include following a healthy eating pattern including protein-rich foods and avoiding carbonated beverages, and certain spicy and oily foods.

 Also Read: Role of Digestive Enzymes